-Part-time instructors in culinary arts are utilized only for community education and contracted education courses.
-Institutionally, the college provides part-time instructors with a socc.edu email address which can be checked from off campus through the
+Part-time instructors in baking and pastry are utilized only for community education and contracted education courses.
+Institutionally, the college provides part-time instructors with a socc.edu email address which can be checked from off campus through the Internet.

-Internet.
 All of these avenues are utilized to keep instructors up to date on issues and activities across campus.
 The college utilizes two email listservs that provide information to all instructors and staff.
 OCCI has no teaching assistants.

-7. Describe the secretarial and support services available to the program.
-OCCI has several supporting services that enhance the opportunities for promoting and growing the Culinary Arts Management Training Program.
+7. Describe the administrative/clerical support services available to the program.

+OCCI has several supporting services that enhance the opportunities for promoting and growing the Baking and Pastry Program.
 These services reach across all functional areas of the college.